When the Strongbownians arrived in Ireland

 Early Notables of the McWhaddent family (pre 1700)

-Another 47 words (3 lines of text) are included under the topic Early McWhaddent Notables in all our PDF Extended History products and printed products wherever possible.
+John Baret or Barret (d.
+1580?), was an English lexicographer...
+Another 63 words (4 lines of text) are included under the topic Early McWhaddent Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the McWhaddent family to the New World and Oceana